conceptdev/TaskCloud/README.md

 This app works against the same database that you create in Microsoft's Windows 8 example, so you end up with multiple devices/platforms all sharing the same TodoList on the Azure server.

+There are two example projects:

+* iOS using MonoTouch

+* Android using Mono-for-Android

 iCloud
 ------